-You can create a SudoRank question that help to assess Linux skills of a candidate.
-When a candidate takes a test comprising SudoRank questions, we set up their own sandbox Linux virtual machine to log in remotely.
+You can create DevOps questions that help to assess the Linux skills of a candidate.
+When a candidate takes a test comprising of DevOps questions, we set up their own sandbox Linux virtual machine to log in remotely.
 You can ask them to perform whatever tasks you like: install a package, create a file with certain contents, or perform an action with a specific tool like grep.

-When a candidate is viewing a SudoRank problem, this problem statement is displayed alongside the login credentials and an SSH command for logging into the Linux virtual machine.
-The in-browser code editor does not exist for the SudoRank questions, which differs from other question types where the candidate views the problem statement and enters their solution on the same page.
+When a candidate is viewing a DevOps problem, this problem statement is displayed alongside the login credentials and an SSH command for logging into the Linux virtual machine.
+The in-browser code editor does not exist for DevOps questions, which differs from other question types where the candidate views the problem statement and enters their solution on the same page.

-Note: Even if there is more than one SudoRank question on a test, a candidate is supplied with only one virtual machine.
+Note: Even if there is more than one DevOps question in a test, a candidate is supplied with only one virtual machine.
 The candidate logs on to the same machine to perform each task, and run all the post-submission scripts on the same machine in succession.

 - You must be logged in to your HackerRank for Work account.